Bladderwrack is a brown seaweed easily recognized by its air-filled thalli or “bladders” that keep the plant afloat.

 A good rule of thumb is that herbs should be stored no longer than 2-3 years but many herbs will have great strength much longer than that.
 To determine if a an herb is still good you can check the appearance & aroma.
 Herbs that are no longer acceptable will have lost much of its vibrant color & will instead appear dull & faded.
 The bigger key though is to smell the raw materials to see if the potent aroma is still present.

-NOTE: Consult a certified master herbalist before using if you have a thyroid disorder.
+NOTE: Consult your health care practitioner before using if you have a thyroid disorder.
+Ask our Certified Master Herbalist for assistance.